TheStarryByte/hello-world/README.md

 lets hope it works
 its data analysis
-rn im focusing on sat and i finised python ai course next im learingn data analysis its because befors anything i need to learn hw to work with data because data from from are not organized i need to learn how to orgnaize it and sort and all of these things ai ml is all about data and working with it
+rn im focusing on sat and i finised python ai course next im learingn data analysis its because befors anything i need to learn hw to work with data because data from from world are not organized i need to learn how to orgnaize it and sort and all of these things ai ml is all about data and working with it okay so im learning sat algebra aside now